 In certain instances, captions also include certain descriptions of background music or effects.
 For example, you are watching a YouTube video, and there’s background music playing.
 So, captions would be like, ‘Silent music playing,’ or ‘Alpha beats playing,’ etc.

-Captions are of two types
+Captions are of two types:

 1. Open Captions: